kevhainfo/PersonalWork/README.md

 Machine Learning/Signal Processing Research Engineer
 :
-I used satellite imagery, remote sensing data, and deep learning models to predict future yield for a dozen farms across New York.
+I used satellite imagery, UAV remote sensing data, and deep learning models to predict future yield for a dozen farms across New York.
 I used PyTorch for the LSTM models and Pix4D for the drone image processing.

 <be>
 This is the poster that summarizes the work I completed during the summer.
 It shows the results, confusion matrices for the XGBoost and LSTM models, and important takeaways.
 I'm still working as a researcher for the team this fall (2025).